tencent cloud

 composer install

-3. Import the library file into the client files to create a client.
+3. Import the library files into the client files to create a client.

 require_once('../vendor/autoload.php');

-After completing the above steps, you can create a connection for interaction with the server.
+After the above steps are completed, a connection can be created for interaction with the server.

-Create and compile a message producing program (with a direct exchange as an example).
+Create and compile a message production program (taking the direct exchange as an example).

 require_once('../vendor/autoload.php');